About

 Grants and Projects

-The core of EGPP’s research activities is supported by research projects financed by a variety of funding agencies at national and EU level.
+The core of the EGPP’s research activities is supported by research projects financed by a variety of funding agencies at national and EU level.
 It also hosts external and collaborative projects.

 Learn more about EGPP’s Projects here.